dhis2/dhis2-server-tools/docs/Ansible-Vault.md

   ansible-vault encrypt inventory/host_vars/proxy
   ```

-In both scenarios you will be prompted twice for encryption password, be sure
+In both scenarios, you will be prompted twice for encryption password, be sure
-to save the password because you will later need it accessing vault.
+to save the password because you will later need it when accessing the vault.
 To edit
 the vault and add contents like variables, use

 ```
 ansible-vault edit  inventory/host_vars/proxy
 ```

-This will open the file for editing, with your available system editor, in my
+This will open the file for editing, with your available text editor, in my
 experience `vim`.
-Put your variables like its shown below
+Put your variables like it's shown below
 ```
 munin_users:
   - name: admin
     password: <put_secure_password>

-# if you want munic access from non default base path
+# if you want munin access from non default base path
 munin_base_path: <base_path_for_munin>
-# for privilege escalation if you are connecting via ssh with non root use and running tasks
+# for privilege escalation if you are connecting via ssh with non root user and running tasks
 # requring sudo access
 ansible_become_pass: <strong_sudo_password>